vcailly/openfridge-simulator-ui/README.md

 ### For the `cloudant IN` node

-1 - Open the `cloudant IN` node
+1 - Open the `cloudant IN` nodeb

 ![Cloudant IN node](doc/cloudant_in.PNG)

 2 - Click the Edit button of the Server attribute

 ![Server Attribute](doc/cloudant_in_step1.PNG)

 3 - Fill the fields with the credentials for the CLOUDANT_APPLIANCE_DATABASE database of the Openfridge application.
-Then click on UPDATE and Then DONE
+Then click on UPDATE and Then DONE.

 ![Credentials](doc/cloudant_in_step2.PNG)